Different factors will determine when your roof needs replacing

 Usually the first indication that concrete roof tiles will need replacing soon is when they look very pale.
 This is because the surface coating has worn away leading to gradual delamination, usually due to the effects of the wind and weather.

-When to replace a slate roof
+When to replace a natural slate roof

 However, when roof slates start to delaminate or crack - often as a result of frost damage - this should be seen as a clear sign to replace them.

 Usually just replacing the cracked slates is just a temporary solution, as usually they all fail at a similar time, so cracking and delaminating should be seen as an indicator that the roof will need to be replaced.